luna-negra/luna-negra.github.io/_posts/docker/basic usage/2025-01-17-how-to-write-docker-compose-file.md

 ![img.png](../../../assets/imgs/docker/basic%20usage/how_to_write_docker_compose-file/img9.png)

 <p>
-The command 'docker-compose' will effect on all containers defined in docker-compose file.<br>
+The command 'docker-compose' will affect on all containers defined in docker-compose file.<br>
-Therefore, if you want to restart or remove all containers, just execute 'docker-compose up -d' or 'docker-compose rm'
+Therefore, if you want to restart or remove all containers, just execute 'docker-compose restart' or 'docker-compose rm'
 </p>

 <p>